karasune

 Why I Switched from Axios to React Query for Data Fetching

-by Kara Sune - kendev / November 28, 2024
+Kara Sune - January 29, 2024

 When at first I started building React apps back in then, Axios was the first tool I used for handling API requests.
 It made things easy, just send a request, get the response, and you’re done.
 But as my apps got bigger, I realized that fetching data wasn’t the hard part.